mauriciomoccelin/neutralize/README.md

 }
 ```

-4. Received request and send command
+4. Receiving request then publish a command

-In your API, for example, you can received the request as a command and send to be handleded.
+In your API, for example, you can receive the request as a command and send to be handled.

 ```csharp
 [Authorize]